minyujin03/BFC/README.md

 **📌 Project Overview**

-This project implements and validates a backward approach for calculating the contribution of each input feature to the final network output.
+In this project, we implement and validate a backward approach to compute the influence of each input feature on the final output.

-This method stands in contrast to the forward method implemented in the previous work.
+This method stands in contrast to the forward method implemented in the previous research.

-**📚 Related Research**
+**📚 Previous Research**

 - **Paper:** [Explaining Neural Networks using Input Feature Contributions](https://peerj.com/articles/cs-2802/)
 - **GitHub Repository:** [NNexplainer](https://github.com/dkumango/NNexplainer.git)